 “A sequence diagram shows process interactions arranged in time sequence in the field of software engineering.
 It depicts the processes involved and the sequence of messages exchanged between the processes needed to carry out the functionality.“1

-However, like all forms of documentation, a sequence diagram is only useful when it’s current and accurate.
-So AppMap gives you the ability to instantly generate sequence diagrams of any recorded program.
+However, like all forms of documentation, a sequence diagram is only useful when it is current and accurate.
+AppMap gives you the ability to instantly generate sequence diagrams of any recorded program.
 A generated sequence diagram is accurate and easy to produce, and it can be re-created on demand.
+The sequence diagram format is described in the UML standard.

 Download the PlantUML JAR file from https://plantuml.com/download